zonemaster/zonemaster/docs/public/configuration/gui/building-custom-gui.md

 npm run release
 ```

-If all steps worked well, the will be a zip file in the repository that can be
+If all steps worked well, there will be a zip file in the current repository that can be
-used for installation, replacing the standard zip with your zip file in the
+used for installation, i.e. by replacing the standard zip file with this new zip file in the
 [GUI-installation instructions].

 If the build step above fails, go back to a safe branch and add your updates one